 university development proposal means a proposal in respect of which the University intends to seek an approval under section 32M to do either or both of the things set out in section 32H(1).

-[Section 32E inserted by No. 32 of 2016 s.
+[Section 32E inserted: No. 32 of 2016 s.
 123.]

 32F.
 Object of this Division